Listing Your Home? Get the Ultimate Checklist & Q&A

 After you receive an offer and pass inspection you are in the headed to the finish line!
 Now it's time to prepare for the closing.
 Here is what to expect.

-The appraise is a 3rd party evaluation of the value of your home.
-The appraisal will take place 1-2 weeks after you pass inspection.
+The appraisal is a 3rd party evaluation of the value of your home.
+The appraisal will take place 2-3 weeks after you receive an accepted offer.
 In most cases, the property will be valued at or above the sales price.
 In rare cases, the appraisal comes in under the sales price.
 If that happens, you have a few options and we can discuss that if that happens.

 #ToDo Canceling/Moving your utilities